The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO: Method

 where we add the contribution of every binary placed at the center of each formation time bin $\Delta t_i$ in its corresponding metallicity bin $\Delta Z_j$.
-The population synthesis predictions are performed in finite time bins of $\Delta t = 100$ Myr and the log-metallicity range $Z \in [0.0001,0.0316]$ is divided in 30 bins.
+The population synthesis predictions are performed in finite time bins of $\Delta t = 100$ Myr and the log-metallicity range $Z \in [0.0001,0.0349]$ is divided in 30 bins.

 The sensitivity of a GW detector to a source depends on the distance to the source, its orientation and position relative to the detector and on its physical characteristics.
-The detectability of a signal depends on its signal-to-noise ratio (SNR).
-In our model we assume that signals are detected if their single-detector SNR exceeds a threshold value of 8 \citep[][]{2016PhRvD..93d2006A}.
-For the two observing runs O1/O2 of aLIGO, we assumed a detector sensitivity equal to the actual sensitivity used in the data analysis of GW150914 in the first observing run of aLIGO \citep{2016CQGra..33m4001A}.
+The detectability of a signal depends on its signal-to-noise ratio (S/R).
+In our model we assume that signals are detected if their single-detector S/R exceeds a threshold value of 8 \citep[][]{2016PhRvD..93d2006A}.
+For the two observing runs O1/O2 of aLIGO, we assumed a detector sensitivity equal to the target ``early high sensitivity'' \citep{2018LRR....21....3A}.
 This simplification is motivated by the fact that the sensitivity of O2 was close to that of O1 \citep{2018LRR....21....3A}.
-We assume a target ``late high sensitivity'' for the third observing run O3 and for design sensitivity the corresponding one \citep{2018LRR....21....3A}.
+We assume a target ``late low sensitivity'' for the third observing run O3 and for design sensitivity the corresponding one \citep{2018LRR....21....3A}.
 We follow the methodology and implementation of \citet{2018MNRAS.477.4685B} [see their section 3.2] to compute the detection probability $p_\mathrm{det}$ for a given set of parameters $(m_1,m_2,z)$.
-The optimal SNR (for a face-on, i.e. zero inclination, directly overhead source) is computed for a single detector using the sensitivity above with GW waveforms from \texttt{lalsuite} \citep[][]{lalsuite}.
-This SNR is then convolved with the antenna pattern function distribution \citep{PhysRevD.47.2198} in order to efficiently sample over the four angles involved, two for the sky location and two for the source orientation, which allows us to estimate the probability of detection.
-In our simplification we ignored the impact of BH spin on detectability, although high $\chi_\mathrm{eff}$ may enhance $p_\mathrm{det}$.
+The optimal S/R (for a face-on, i.e. zero inclination, directly overhead source) is computed for a single detector using the sensitivity above with GW waveforms from \texttt{lalsuite} \citep[][]{lalsuite}.
+This S/R is then convolved with the antenna pattern function distribution \citep{PhysRevD.47.2198} in order to efficiently sample over the four angles involved, two for the sky location and two for the source orientation, which allows us to estimate the probability of detection.
+In our simplification we ignored the impact of BH spin on detectability, although high $\chi_\mathrm{eff}$ may slightly enhance $p_\mathrm{det}$.